PaulComis/RestlessSoles/music.md

 - [ Lucky at Christmas / Restless Bells](media/RestlessBellsAndTaps.Mp3)

-Our festive recording of the Dance called "Lucky"
+Our festive recording of the Dance called "Lucky".
+Normally played to the tune of "Oh, Dem Golden Slippers", this verion has a little extra jingle.

 - [Mississippi Sawyer](media/MississippiSawyer.Mp3)